Below are answers to some common questions about PEO and licensing.

 The EIT program provides guidance and assistance to engineering graduates as they acquire the 48 months of acceptable engineering work experience, including annual reviews of experience to ensure that an applicant is “on the right track” for licensing.

-- The opportunity to join a PEO chapter and attend chapter meetings;
+- the opportunity to join a PEO chapter, attend meetings and network with professional colleagues;

-- The opportunity to join the Ontario Society of Professional Engineers and participate in their member-only services, such as insurance and investment plans.
+- and the opportunity to join the Ontario Society of Professional Engineers and participate in their member-only services, such as insurance and investment plans, and online Career Centre.

 Complaints & Discipline